February 28th

 Commentary:

-An entire colony of ants work extremely hard to build an ant hill.
+An entire colony of ants works extremely hard to build an ant hill.
 They collect enough food to nourish the whole colony.
 Come one day, a sneaky snake will destroy all the ants and annex their home!

 Evildoers are no different.
-They are interested in the possessions of others.
+They are interested in capturing the possessions of others.
 They use all their talent and wisdom in plotting devious plans to possess the object of their interest.

 Keep the faith and do not fear the evildoers.
 Do good unto others and others will do the same unto you.